kthouz/PIM_Controller/README.md

 # PIM_Controller
 Programmable Illumination Microscope Controller

-This is a Matlab Application to control a Programmable Illumination Microscope Controller.
+This is a Matlab Application to control a Programmable Illumination Microscope (PIM).

 ### Required Hardware
 1. Projector